 - Map natural resource protection areas on all plans and delineate these areas on the site with silt, construction, or other appropriate fencing to protect soils and vegetation from construction damage. - Meet and walk property with equipment operators to clarify construction boundaries and limits of disturbance. - Protect drainage areas during construction.
-If an area has any type of channel or drainage swale that provides a hydrologic connection to vegetation protection area(s), the channel must also be protected throughout the construction phase by fencing and erosion control measures to prevent untreated runoff from the construction site to flow into the channel. - Install signs and fences to identify and protect natural resource protection areas. - Protect trees and tree root systems using the following methods: - o Reduce soil compaction during the construction phase by protecting critical tree root zones that extend beyond the trees canopy or drip line.
-Determine the critical tree root zone using the tree's diameter breast height (6-inch diameter breast height = 8-foot radius; 10-inch diameter breast height = 10-foot radius, 30-inch diameter breast height = 45-foot radius) (see Figure 3.1). - o Prohibit excavation within the critical tree root zone. - Prohibit stockpiling or disposal of excavated or construction materials in vegetation retention areas to prevent contaminants from damaging vegetation and soils. - Avoid excavation or grade changes near trees designated for protection.
+If an area has any type of channel or drainage swale that provides a hydrologic connection to vegetation protection area(s), the channel must also be protected throughout the construction phase by fencing and erosion control measures to prevent untreated runoff from the construction site to flow into the channel. - Install signs and fences to identify and protect natural resource protection areas. - Protect trees and tree root systems using the following methods: - Reduce soil compaction during the construction phase by protecting critical tree root zones that extend beyond the trees canopy or drip line.
+Determine the critical tree root zone using the tree's diameter breast height (6-inch diameter breast height = 8-foot radius; 10-inch diameter breast height = 10-foot radius, 30-inch diameter breast height = 45-foot radius) (see Figure 3.1). - o Prohibit excavation within the critical tree root zone. - Prohibit stockpiling or disposal of excavated or construction materials in vegetation retention areas to prevent contaminants from damaging vegetation and soils. - Changing the natural grade level around a tree affects the tree's ability to obtain the necessary air, water and minerals.
+Avoid excavation or grade changes near trees designated for protection.
 If raising the grade level around a tree, a dry rock wall or rock well shall be constructed around the tree.
-The diameter of this wall or well shall be at least equal to the diameter of the tree canopy plus 5 feet. - Restrict trenching in critical tree root zone areas. - Prevent wounds to tree trunks and limbs during the construction phase. - o Prohibit installation of impervious surfaces in critical root zone areas.
-Where road or sidewalk surfaces are needed under a tree canopy, use unmortared porous pavers or flagstone (rather than concrete or asphalt) or bridging techniques (see Figure 3.1).
+The wall or well shall be placed at least outside of the dripline of tree canopy plus 5 feet and preferably outside of the critical root zone. - When there are fills more than 3 inches, it is necessary to supply air to the roots of trees.
+This can be done by placing a layer of gravel and a tile system over the roots before the fill is made.
+A tile system protects a tree from a raised grade.
+The tile system should be laid out on the original grade leading from a drywell around the tree trunk.
+The system should then be covered with small stones to allow air to circulate over the root area. - When there are cuts required around trees, keep the cut at least outside of the drip line plus 5 feet and preferably outside the critical root zone.
+Use retaining walls if necessary to retain as much of the natural grade as possible.